Best Countries To Live In The World >> for a quality lifestyle.

 Canada

-The North American country is not only progressive and multicultural but welcoming to new immigrants.
+The North American country is not only progressive and multicultural but also welcoming to new immigrants.
 Ontario, Quebec, and Alberta are some of Canada’s top Expat favorite destinations.

 Germany